Banging Toolbox

 How useful is variable speed control?

 You may have seen this feature in many of the higher-end models.
 If you need finer control with your electric shears to make precise cuts, this feature is a must-have.
-Variable speed control allows the user to adjust the cutting speed of the shears to their liking depending on the shape of the cut and/or the type of material.
+Variable speed control helps the user to adjust the cutting speed of the shears to their liking depending on the shape of the cut and/or the type of material.

 I find it extremely useful when doing curved cuts on metal sheets, cutting at a slow enough speed to get through a tight curve with minimal error.
 Straight cuts are usually no problem even on the highest speed setting.
 Just don’t max it out all the time!